iwatakeshi/gitly_ex/README.md

 #### Note

 `gitly` will return the path that includes the root of the extracted directory.
-If there are more than one folders in the parent directory, then the path to the parent directory would be returned.
+If there are more than one folder in the parent directory, then the path to the parent directory would be returned.
 This behavior may change in the future.

 ### Download Only